 What?
 No, the expedition wasn’t, as you put it, a race to the Pole.
 We had important work to do on the ice.
 Yes, of course it delayed us, damn nearly lost half the crew one night when their tent blew away.
 They’d gone to collect eggs.
 Emperor penguin eggs.
 No, of course we weren’t going to eat them.
 They were for research purposes.
-Besides, they brought three back.
+Besides, they only brought three back.
 That wouldn’t have fed all of us.
-Poor show, I think, only bringing back three eggs.
+Poor show, I think, only bringing back three eggs after all that effort.
 And it gave Amundsen the break he needed.

 What, speak up, this wind is loud, too loud, sir.
 Speak up.
 No. I’ve told you it wasn’t a race but damn it, we’re English.
 We couldn’t let some bloody Norwegians get to the Pole first.
 Bad show that was.
 Bad show.